-- talking therapy such as cognitive behavioural therapy (CBT).
+- talking therapy such as cognitive behavioural therapy (CBT), mindfulness-based cognitive therapy (MBCT) or dialectical behavioural therapy (DBT).
 Your counsellor may help you find different ways to cope with overwhelming or painful thoughts and feelings.

 - medication for depression, anxiety or any other mental health condition you’ve been diagnosed with

 - an assessment with your local community mental health team (CMHT) to help you find the right support

 If your doctor is worried you need treatment for your injuries or that your self-harm risks your life, they may suggest a hospital stay.

 Letting go of self-harm can feel like a big decision.
 Perhaps it’s how you’ve coped with difficult feelings for a long time, and you’re worried how you’ll manage without it.
 Understanding why you hurt yourself and how self-harm makes you feel can help you make changes and find different ways to cope.